waterthetrees/tree-sources/README.md

-npm run convert     # converts all source data into newline delimited GeoJSON npm run normalize   # normalizes all the converted files npm run concatenate # smashes all the normalized files together npm run tile        # builds a vector tile set from the concatenated file
+npm run convert     # converts all source data into newline delimited GeoJSON npm run normalize   # normalizes all the converted files npm run concatenate # smashes all the normalized files together npm run save # saves to the db npm run tile        # builds a vector tile set from the concatenated file
 ```